Half-Staff Dates & Flag Rules

 - Flag Day, June 14.
 It commemorates the adoption of the flag of the United States, which was by resolution of the Second Continental Congress in 1777.

 - Veteran's Day (formerly Armistice Day), November 11th: This is a day to honor our nation's veterans.
 It is not a day of mourning, but a day of celebration and honor.
 Therefore, it is not a day of half-staff.
-Citizens are encouraged to fly POW/MIA flags and flags of the military branches on this day to show support to our Veterans.
+Citizens are encouraged to fly and on this day to show support to our Veterans.

 - National Korean War Veterans Armistice Day, July 27 of each year: This day marks the anniversary of the signing of a treaty that ended the Korean War.
 From 2000 until 2003 (during 50th anniversary years) this was a half-staff day.
 Each year since the proclamation only acts to "encourage the display of the flag".
 This is a day for special remembrance of the veterans of the Korean War, and especially the United States and allied combatants who made the ultimate sacrifice in Korea.